wildonion/dortzio/README.md

-> © API Design and Code Credit Goes To [o-O-MidNight-O-o](https://github.com/o-O-MidNight-O-o).
+> © API, DB Schema Design and Code Credit Goes To [o-O-MidNight-O-o](https://github.com/o-O-MidNight-O-o).
 The extended parts by me are mentioned in the code.

 # 📙 About